Activity Based Costing (ABC)

 The cost information gathered will be entered to the ABC software.

 The software then performs calculations and produce reports to support management decisions.

-The management steps and decisions taken after an activity based costing experience is generally known as activity based management.
-In this process, the management make business decisions to optimize certain activities and let some activities go.
+The management steps and decisions taken after an activity-based costing experience is generally known as Activity-Based Management.
+In this process, the management makes business decisions to optimize certain activities and let some activities go.

 Things to be Aware of:

 Sometimes, organizations face the risk of spending too much time, money and resources on gathering and analysing data required for activity-based costing model.
 This can eventually lead to frustration and the organization may give up on ABC eventually.

 Failure to connect the outcomes from the activity-based costing usually hinders the success of the implementation.
 This usually happens when the decision makers are not aware of the "big picture" of how activity-based costing can be used throughout the organization.
 Understanding the concepts and getting actively involved in the ABC implementation process can easily eliminate this.

 If the business organization requires quick fixes, activity-based costing will not be the correct answer.
 Therefore, ABC should not be implemented for situations where quick wins are required.

 Activity-based costing is a different way of looking at an organization's costs in order to optimize profit margins.